Sunday, March 13, 2016

 Private Company C 12 Alabama Cavalry Lafayette Hughs

-These were just a few of the soldiers that were buried in the Antioch Cemetery that served in the Civil War and all in different companies.
+These were just a few of the soldiers buried in the Antioch Cemetery who served in the Civil War, all from different companies.

 1 comment: